 Private caregivers who are not employed by a facility, but directly hired by the family, will visit or live with an elderly person to provide care.
 Of course, they are also capable of abuse.
 This can be harder to detect since it happens at home, right under the eyes of the relatives.
-But you can look for sudden changes in your loved one’s behavior, fear, or unwillingness to speak in front of the abusive caregiver may be signs of abuse.
+But you can look for sudden changes in your loved one’s behavior.
+Fear or unwillingness to speak in front of the abusive caregiver may be signs of abuse.

 Drug rehabilitation centers, or “rehabs,” are in-patient centers established to help people battling drug and alcohol addiction or serious mental illness.
 Because the patients are in such a vulnerable state when they arrive at these facilities, they are all too easy to abuse.
 Staff members and other patients will often sexually or physically assault them, or steal their belongings.

 Nursing homes, also called skilled nursing facilities, are usually where elderly individuals come to live full time because they require assistance with daily living.
-Most people in these homes require constant care, and this often includes bathing them, helping with bathroom needs, and administering medication.
-Residents in nursing homes are quite vulnerable, and can fall victim to both neglect and abuse.
+Most people in these homes require constant care.
+This often includes bathing them, helping with bathroom needs, and administering medication.
+Residents in nursing homes are quite vulnerable and can fall victim to both neglect and abuse.